 Frequent Las Vegas Tourists will remember the lion habitat at the MGM Grand.
-Where in the morning lion cubs lounged around a glass enclosed sanctuary and occasional played around with their caretakers.
-In the afternoon, they were replaced with the older adult “MGM” lions.
+This glass-enclosed sanctuary was where the lions were kept that represented the once legendary resort and studios.
+The morning you had the cubs and in the afternoon, you had the older lions.
 All of that closed in 2012 when MGM needed to make room for some trendy bars and nightclubs.

 So What Happened to the Lions?

 Popular question.
 These beautiful creatures were retired to the ranch where they always lived when not on display.
-Their ranch is now called The Lion Habitat Ranch and its open for visitors.
+Their ranch is now called The Lion Habitat Ranch and it is open for visitors.
 At the ranch, you can get up close to the furry creatures, not too close, but close enough to hear them roar when they feel like it!
-At the ranch, you are separated by a tall chain link enclosure rather than a glass enclosure and you can talk to the caretakers who are all very knowledgeable as well as very friendly.
+At the ranch, you are separated by a tall chain-link enclosure rather than a glass enclosure and you can talk to the caretakers who are all very knowledgeable as well as very friendly.

 On the day we were there, three of the cats were just bathed (they do that often!) and were in the drying area where Keith would be frequently checking up on them and watering them as needed or as the cats let him know they wanted his attention.